tbates/tbates.github.io/_posts/2000-12-20-base-Philosophy.markdown

 ```

-That's it: There is no step 2: You're ready for [your first umx model](/basic/2000/11/30/base-First-steps.html)!
+OK, now you're ready for [your first umx model](/basic/2000/11/30/base-First-steps.html)!

 ### Optional: For bleeding-edge beta testers

 The development version of *umx* lives on [github](https://github.com/tbates/umx).

-Loading libraries from github differs slightly from the procedure you may be used to.

-Instead of `install.packages()`, we're going to use `devtools::install_github()`
+To install this version:

-If you haven't already, install devtools now
+0. If you don't have it:

 ```r
 install.packages("devtools")
 ```

-Or just load it:
+1. Load devtools
 ```r
 library("devtools")
 ```

-Installing `umx` is easy:
+Instal `umx`:

 ```r
 install_github("tbates/umx")